 Draw Parallels Between Your Experience and The New Job

 Use your letter to demonstrate similarities between your current experience and the new job.
 For example, if you are applying for a job that involves inside sales, you should mention that you have experience with that.
-If the job involves a significant amount of travel, let the hiring manager know that you have worked at several jobs that require travel as well.
+If the job involves a significant amount of travel, let the hiring manager know that you have worked at several jobs that require travel as well and are even willing to relocate if the need comes up.

 The same thing applies if you have sold similar goods and services.
 The idea is to give the strong impression that you are capable of coming into work, and being productive from day one.